 Like everyone, we at NaturAll Club dream of a world without breakage.
-But in the meantime, we have some simple tips for avoiding it.
+But in the meantime, we have this guide with some simple tips for avoiding it.
 Some are intuitive, but others might be surprising!

 As you probably know, "breakage" describes what happens when a hair strand snaps under tension that it can’t withstand.
 You lose part of the length of that strand, with part of the strand remaining on your scalp.
 You can easily distinguish breakage from hair loss or shedding, because broken hairs will be shorter than the normal length of your hair.
 They will also lack the small white bulb on the end of the hair, which is characteristic of normal shedding.

 Let’s get one thing straight: breakage isn’t good, but it is unavoidable.
 As long as you are waking up in the morning, going outside, and living your life, it will come at a cost to a few of your hairs.
 Don’t cry over them.
 The broken hairs will continue to grow, and you still have so many strands that are fine.

 However, breakage can (and should) be minimized.
 There are two underlying causes of breakage.
 The first is low elasticity: when your hair isn’t stretchy or elastic, it breaks easily under tension.
 The second is environmental stress: anything you or the environment around you does to put tension on your hair in the first place.